All Episodes

 That's the point.

-There was no black dialect in Roanoke like Jonathan Shait says.
+There was no black dialect in Roanoke, like Jonathan Shait says.

-So his whole premise that people were reacting to Obama as a as a in a racist way because he wanted to redistribute as a black guy.
+So his whole premise that people were reacting to Obama in a racist way because he wanted to redistribute as a black guy, it's all out the window.

 It's irrelevant.

-We got a lot to do, Nisha.
+We got a lot to do this half hour.

-I got some good calls waiting, and I've got some audio sound bites.
+I got some good calls waiting, and I've got some audio soundbites.

 Let's just get started.

-The words of James Cleveland's great freedom hymn.
+Let us say with one voice the words of James Cleveland's great freedom hymn.

 I don't feel no ways tired.

-From where I started from.
+I come too far from where I started from.

 Nobody told me that the road would be easy.